shreyashkr17/shreyashkr17/README.md

 ## I'm a Front-End Developer!!

-- 🌱 I’m currently First year Grad student at IIIT Bhagalpur in Electronics & Comm. branch.
+- 🌱 I’m currently Second year Grad student at IIIT Bhagalpur in Electronics & Comm. branch.
 - 👯 I’m looking to participate in more Open Source platforms and other Hackathons.
 - 🥅 2022 Goals: Contribute More in Open Source
 - ⚡ Fact: I love to Read Books.